adrianArimany/Manejo_Hospitales/README.md

 ### Program Explanation:

 This program is inteded to be used primarly for hospitals, but have the following in mind:
-1. The program is intended for staff onyl from the hospital (i.e. patients aren't to use the program at any point).
+1. The program is intended for staff only from the hospital (i.e. patients aren't to use the program at any point).
 2. The program has three main classes: Paciente, Doctor, and Clinica.
 Each with a corresponding json file.
 3. The json files are handled in storageHandler.